bgoonz/React-Calculator/README.md

 }
 ```

-## Phase 3: Rendering in your component
+## Step3: Rendering in your component

 The first thing you want to render is your `result`.
 Notice how your
 `Calculator` and `App` components are rendering JSX elements in different ways.